 Establish meaningful relationships with influential leaders in the nonprofit and legal industry

 Broaden professional skills and obtain a professional advantage before beginning a law school career

 HOW DO YOU WANT TO INNOVATE?

-Weil Legal Innovators help to drive change within a wide spectrum of organizations that are at the forefront of social impact – from nonprofits that are fighting racial injustice, wrongful convictions and global climate change, to organizations that are helping to develop the next generation of socially conscious business leaders and social entrepreneurs.
+Innovators will work with senior staff to help to drive change within a wide spectrum of organizations that are at the forefront of social impact – from nonprofits that are fighting income equality, wrongful convictions and global climate change, to organizations that are helping to develop and catalyze the next generation of change leaders.

 Weil Legal Innovators will have an opportunity to work on initiatives within the following thematic areas: